 How to use WeakMap for private data in JavaScript

-WeakMap provides true private data storage in JavaScript without memory leaks, as entries are automatically garbage collected when objects are no longer referenced.
-As the creator of CoreUI with 26 years of JavaScript development experience, I’ve used WeakMap for private instance data in production libraries serving millions of users.
+WeakMap provides truly private data storage for objects without memory leaks, as keys are weakly referenced and garbage collected when no other references exist.
+As the creator of CoreUI with 26 years of JavaScript development experience, I’ve used WeakMap to implement private properties in components and services that handle sensitive data for millions of users.

 const privateData = new WeakMap()